TobiasSteinhagen/TobiasSteinhagen/README.md

 Due to that, my interests and my experiences, working with software developers and to have some friends working in this area, I found "neue Fische" and the [web developer bootcamp](https://www.neuefische.de/bootcamp/web-development) bootcamp.

-I started my new adventure in july 2023 and I'm realy hyped for this new part of my life ✨
+I started my new adventure in july 2023 and finished it in october 2023..
+I'm realy hyped for this new part of my life and to become a experienced web developer ✨

 ![Going on an adventure](https://media1.giphy.com/media/xT1XGGwZo05NueiuC4/giphy.gif?cid=ecf05e47cgihs44qw255tbbtnqmermp0m71ewupmnus1cxmk&ep=v1_gifs_search&rid=giphy.gif&ct=g)